Project summary

-Known as a haven for high-elevation wildlife, Zanskar in Northern India is an important habitat for snow leopards.
+Known as a haven for high-elevation wildlife, Zanskar in Ladakh is an important habitat for snow leopards.
 It is also home to 81 villages and over 15,000 people with 30,000 livestock.
 Snow leopards are under threat in this region in part because of their propensity to kill livestock in poorly constructed corrals at night - fuelling human-wildlife conflict.

 In Zanskar, rampant infrastructure development, mass tourism and the exodus of youth from villages to bigger cities have also been detrimental to wildlife conservation - as well as to traditional livelihoods.

 This project, in partnership with the Snow Leopard Conservancy India Trust, targets vulnerable groups, including women, youth and low-income families in remote parts of Ladakh, to address human-snow leopard conflicts and promote conservation.
+Key interventions include:

 - Building snow leopard-proof corrals to reduce livestock losses and foster positive community attitudes toward conservation.